 Hafez, the great Persian poet of the 14th century

-Khwāja Shams-ud-din Muhammad Hafiz-e-Shirazi is the great poet of Iran born, lived and died in Shiraz during the time Iran was ruled by the Ilkhanate.
+Khwāja Shams-ud-din Muhammad Hafiz-e-Shirazi is a 14th-century poet of Iran born, lived, and died in Shiraz during the time Iran was ruled by the Ilkhanate.
 He is one of the most beloved poets among Persians.
-Since he had memorized Quran at an early age, people addressed him as Hafez meaning memorizer and later, “Hafez” got his pen name.
+Since he had memorized Quran at an early age, people addressed him as Hafez meaning memorize, and later, “Hafez” got his pen name.
 He is one of the literary wonders of the world whose poems have been translated into different languages and whose art of poetry has been appreciated by many knowledgeable figures.
-Hafez mingles his poems especially ghazals-sonnets- with the essence of love and joy, teaches how to live a better life, and disgraces religious hypocrisy.
+The cherished poet mingles his poems, especially ghazals-sonnets- with the essence of love and joy, teaches how to live a better life, and disgraces religious hypocrisy.
 To commemorate Hafez, October 12 is annually celebrated as Hafez Day in Iran.

-Hafez has had an influential character.
-His work translated into English by William Jones in 1771 influenced Western writers and philosophers such as Ralph Waldo Emerson and Goethe.
-Emerson described Hafez as a brave and thoughtful person who feared nothing.
-He had wished to have the chance to see Hafez or to be more like him.
-To appreciate Hafez, Emerson declared that Hafez was the poet for poets.
-Goethe had also admired Hafez and believed that Hafez had no peer.
+Hafez has influenced many writers and philosophers.
+His work, translated into English by William Jones in 1771, influenced Western writers and philosophers such as Ralph Waldo Emerson and Goethe.
+Emerson described him as a brave and thoughtful person who feared nothing.
+He had wished to see Hafez or to be more like him.
+To appreciate this cherished poet, Emerson declared that Hafez was the poet of poets.
+Goethe also admired him and believed that he had no peers.

-Tomb of Hafez with its splendid dome-like monument, the surrounding gardens with pleasant paths and streams, the fragrant orange trees, and the memorials to other famous figures all together make Hafezieh an attractive tourist attraction located in Shiraz.
-If you would like to travel to Iran, do not miss Shiraz and its many attractions especially Hafezieh.
+The Tomb of Hafez with its splendid dome-like monument, the surrounding gardens with pleasant paths, streams, and fragrant orange trees, and the memorials to other famous figures all together make Hafezieh an attractive tourist attraction located in Shiraz.
+If you would like to travel to Iran, do not miss Shiraz and its many attractions, especially Hafezieh.